citp/privacy-policy-historical/u/us/ush/uship.com.md

 ##### Flash LSOs/HTML 5

-We use Local Storage Objects (LSOs) such as HTML5 or Flash to store content information and preferences.
-Third parties with whom we partner to provide certain features on our site or to display advertising based upon your Web browsing activity use LSOs such as Flash to collect and store information.
+We use Local Storage Objects (LSOs) such as HTML5 and Flash to store content information and preferences.
+Third parties with whom we partner to provide certain features on our site or to display advertising based upon your Web browsing activity use LSOs such as Flash and HTML5 to collect and store information.

 Various browsers may offer their own management tools for removing HTML5 LSOs.
 To manage Flash LSOs please click [here](http://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager07.html).